workshop-depot/tcpserver/README.md

 # tcpserver
-A TCP Server with simple and clean API
+A TCP Server with simple and clean API - for a sample see tests.